-It wasn’t intentional, but all of these outfits have the tones and feel of an Autumn wardrobe, so let’s call it that.
+It wasn’t intentional, but all of these outfits have the tones and feel of an Autumn wardrobe, so let’s call it an Autumn Wardrobe Refresh.
 Really I’m just showing you all the latest clothes I’ve picked up and telling you if I love them or not, because let’s face it my reviews are rarely ever 100% positive.

 Let’s start with a new brand to me, Emmy.
+It’s always good to start a wardrobe refresh with a new brand.
 This is a Swedish brand who showcased their beautiful vintage designed clothes at Curve Fashion Festival, I was constantly staring at their stand so I was super excited when they asked if I wanted to review some pieces.
 They are indeed as beautiful as they looked, with incredible quality and very beautiful designs, it was love at first sight.
 The Drop Dead Gorgeous Dress in petroleum is definitely my favourite and not only because I look super cute in it.
 But also because I couldn’t actually get the second dress, the navy lace to fit or stay zipped up properly, hence the off shoulder look.
 I asked for both of them in the largest size which is a 52 and I’d definitely say that it translates more to a 22 rather than a 24.
 They’re both very expensive dresses at over £200 each but I do think that the quality, design and fit of the design is definitely of a very high quality.

 Everyone knows how much I love Gatsbylady by now.
 They’re a fully inclusive brand that runs from a size 6 – 32, show models from different ends of the spectrum and now they even sponsor She Might Be, my magazine, so I have mega, uber love for them.
 The latest dress I’ve tried from them was one that I had my eye on for quite some time as I really wanted something grey and sparkly.
 The Daisy Vintage Inspired Flapper Dress in Black Silver at £85 is definitely one of my favourites.
 I always wear a size 22 as I want the dresses to fit how they’re meant to which is the straight up and down flapper look rather than hug my curves too much, obviously there’s some hugging with my curves anyway but I love it.
 Gatsbylady dresses are handmade are beyond beautiful.
 This particular style did highlight my VBO in some poses, slightly here, so depending on what you’re most confident with showing off, definitely look for a style that features embellishments in other areas if you wouldn’t want that.